Bibekshah123/Bibekshah123/README.md

 ### 🚀 **About Me**

-- 🔭 I'm currently working on **Django web applications**
+- 🔭 I'm always hidden like Backend System hidden
-- 🌱 Expanding my knowledge in **Django REST Framework, PostgreSQL, and APIs**
+- 🌱 Expanding my knowledge in **Django, Django RESTFramework, PostgreSQL, and APIs**
 - 💬 Ask me about **Python, Django, or data Science**
 - 📫 How to reach me: **bibekshah995@gmail.com**
 - ⚡ Fun fact: **I automate boring tasks for fun**